Donald · Borders

 Talla Cleuch Head — common questions

-- How hard is Talla Cleuch Head?
+- What difficulty is Talla Cleuch Head?

 - The standard good-weather months for Talla Cleuch Head are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.